Defending Yourself Against the Claims of Orlando Insurance Fraud

 - Hard Fraud: Hard fraud occurs when an individual sets out to fabricate a loss for the sole purpose of defrauding an insurance company to obtain a payment.
 Depending on the extend of damages done and payments made, hard fraud can land an individual in prison for up to 30 years, and cost them up to $50,000 in fines.

-Consult an Orlando White Collar Crime Attorney
+Consult an Orlando White Collar Crime Lawyer

 Insurance fraud is a very serious crime, and if you are convicted of such a crime, you face up to several years in prison and several thousands of dollars in fines.
 The fines do not include the amount of illegally obtained money you would have to pay back to the insurer.
 If you have been charged with insurance fraud in Orlando, you have a challenging road ahead of you in proving that you did not intentionally commit fraud.
-The white collar crime attorneys at The Baez Law Firm are adept at helping clients prove their innocence, no matter how bleak of an outlook circumstances paint.
+The white collar crime lawyers at The Baez Law Firm are adept at helping clients prove their innocence, no matter how bleak of an outlook circumstances paint.
 Do not hesitate to contact our legal defense team to schedule a free consultation.
 Call 800-588-BAEZ to get started on protecting your future today.